projectatomic/nulecule/docs/getting-started.md

     * yaml or json is not valid
     * missing parameter

-1. Once the Nulecule file and provider artifacts are working package the applicatoin as a container.
+1. Once the Nulecule file and provider artifacts are working package the application as a container.
 Typically this means basing it off of an executable image such as `projectatomic/atomicapp`.
 Unless you have a special use case, the stock Dockerfile may be used unaltered.

         [sudo] docker build -t mydb-app .